-- (1) The address for each person is c/o Vuzix Corporation, 2166 Brighton Henrietta Townline Road, Rochester, NY 14623. - (2) We have determined beneficial ownership in accordance with the rules of the SEC.
+- (1) The address for each person, unless otherwise noted, is c/o Vuzix Corporation, 2166 Brighton Henrietta Townline Road, Rochester, NY 14623 - (2) We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
-In addition, the rules include shares of common stock issuable pursuant to the exercise of stock options or warrants, or the conversion of convertible promissory notes, that are either immediately exercisable or convertible, or that will become exercisable within 60 days after April 30, 2013.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options, warrants or convertible promissory notes for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (3) The percentage of shares beneficially owned is based on 3,536,865 shares of our common stock issued and outstanding as of April 30, 2013. - (4) Includes shares held by the Travers Family Trust over which Mr. Travers may be deemed to hold voting and dispositive power, and (i) 19,803 shares issuable to Mr. Travers upon exercise of options granted under our 2007 option plan and (ii) 47,252 shares issuable to Mr. Travers upon the conversion of amounts owed for deferred compensation and accrued interest based on a per share price of Cdn \$15.00 nd (iii) 800 shares issuable to Mr. Travers upon exercise of options granted under our 2009 option plan.
-Hillair Capital Investments L.P. has a security interest in Mr. Travers's shares to secure our obligations under a \$800,000 debenture.
-The above excludes shares which will be issuable upon the conversion of \$815,168 in deferred compensation owed to Mr. Travers which will become convertible into common stock upon the closing of the Company's proposed public stock offering at a conversion price equal to the offering price. - (5) Includes shares held by Mr. Russell's son and (i) 2,667shares issuable upon exercise of options granted under our 2009 option plan and (ii) 15,675 shares of our common stock issuable to Mr. Russell upon the conversion of amounts owed for deferred compensation and accrued interest based on a per share price of Cdn \$15.000.
-The above excludes shares which will be issuable upon the conversion of \$637,566 in deferred compensation owed to Mr. Russell which will become convertible into common stock upon the closing of the Company's proposed public stock offering at conversion price equal to the offering price. - (6) Includes shares held directly by Mr. Lee and by Mr. Lee's wife and minor daughter and 6,000 shares issuable upon exercise of options granted under our 2009 option plan. - (7) Represents shares issuable upon conversion or exercise of convertible debt and warrants issued to LC Capital Master Fund, Ltd. The Company has entered into an agreement with the holder, pursuant to which it has agreed, subject to the closing of the Company's proposed public stock offering, to exchange its convertible debt and warrants to common stock.
-Richard Conway holds voting and dispositive power over shares held by LC Capital Master Fund Ltd. - (8) Represents shares of our common stock issuable upon exercise of options granted under our 2009 option plan. - (9) Includes (i) 44,716 shares issuable upon exercise of options granted under our 2007 and 2009 option plans and (ii) 62,926 shares issuable upon conversion of deferred compensation but excludes shares that will be issuable upon the conversion of deferred compensation that will become convertible into common stock upon the closing of the Company's proposed public stock offering at conversion price equal to the offering price.
+In addition, the rules include shares of common stock issuable pursuant to the exercise of stock options or warrants, or the conversion of convertible promissory notes or preferred stock, that are either immediately exercisable or convertible, or that will become exercisable within 60 days after April 21, 2015.
+These shares are deemed to be outstanding and beneficially owned by the person holding those options, warrants, convertible promissory notes or convertible preferred stock for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (3) The percentage of shares beneficially owned is based on 15,890,934 shares of our common stock issued and outstanding as of April 21, 2015 - (4) Includes shares held by the Travers Family Trust over which Mr. Travers may be deemed to hold voting and dispositive power, and (i) 800 shares issuable to Mr. Travers' son upon exercise of options granted under our 2009 option plan and (ii) 8,378 shares issuable to Mr. Travers upon exercise of options granted under our 2014 option plan. - (5) Includes shares held by Mr. Russell's son and (i) 2,667shares issuable upon exercise of options granted under our 2009 option plan and (ii) 13,614 shares of our common stock issuable upon the exercise of options granted under our 2014 option plan. - (6) Includes shares held directly by Mr. Lee and by Mr. Lee's wife and minor daughter and (i) 21,000 shares issuable upon exercise of options granted under our 2009 option plan and (ii) 16,767 shares issuable to Mr. Lee upon exercise of options granted under our 2014 option plan - (7) Represents shares held and (i) 16,333 shares issuable upon exercise of options granted under our 2009 option plan and (ii) 16,767 shares issuable to Mr. Scott upon exercise of options granted under our 2014 option plan. - (8) Represents shares held and (i) 19,666 shares issuable upon exercise of options granted under our 2009 option plan and (ii) 25,151 shares issuable to Mr. Ruckdaeschel upon exercise of options granted under our 2014 option plan. - (9) Represents shares held by AIGH Investment Partners, L.P. ("AIGH LP") and AIGH Investment Partners, L.L.C. ("AIGH LLC") Orin Hirshman holds voting and dispositive power over shares held by the AIGH Investment Partners entities.
+The number of shares deemed beneficially owned does not include shares issuable upon conversion of convertible notes held by AIGH LP and AIGH LLC, which may not be converted to common stock to the extent such conversion would result in the holder and its affiliates beneficially owning more than 4.99% of the Company's common stock.
+The number of shares deemed beneficially owned is limited accordingly.
+The address for this shareholder is 6006 Berkeley Avenue, Baltimore, MD 21209. - (10) Represents shares issuable upon conversion of outstanding shares of Series A Preferred Stock.
+Intel Corporation owns all of our outstanding shares of Series A Preferred Stock, which votes on an as-converted basis with the common stock. - (11)Beneficial ownership for Paul J. Travers, Grant Russell, William Lee, Michael Scott and Alexander Ruckdaeschel.